ShawnDEvans/smbmap/README.md

   -P PORT               SMB port (default 445)
-  -v                    Return the OS version of the remote host --admin               Just report if the user is an admin
+  -v                    Return the OS version of the remote host --admin               Just report if the user is an admin --no-banner           Removes the banner from the top of the output

 Command Execution:
   Options for executing commands on the specified host